borango/books-mono/manuscript/1_intro.md

 ### Sustainability

 *Sustainable* means lasting a long time, like *going forever* without harming the environment, society or yourself.
-It is a way of living and traveling that does not deplete resources while consuming only a *fair share*.
+It is a way of living and travelling while consuming only a *fair share* and without depleting resources.

 Most readers of this book have sorted their residential life already in a sustainable way.
 You separate your waste, you recycle, you compost, you eat less meat, you buy local products, you use more public transportation, you avoid plastic and so on.
 You have established a budget which balances income and expenses.
 You are already living a sustainable life at home.